Skip to Main Content

 Matching Roles to Production Scale

-For a small crew — three to five people, a few days of filming, straightforward locations — an experienced Romanian fixer alone may cover all local needs.
-For a mid-scale commercial or documentary with multiple locations and a two-week schedule, you typically need a fixer handling local logistics alongside a coordinator managing the broader administrative workflow.
-For a feature film, episodic series, or major commercial campaign, you need the full structure: a line producer on the global budget, a production coordinator on administration, and a Romanian fixer or production service company managing everything on the ground — permits, crew payroll, equipment, vendor relations, rebate documentation, and daily problem-solving.
+For a small crew — three to five people, a few days of filming, straightforward locations — a skilled Romanian fixer alone may cover all local needs.
+For a mid-scale commercial or documentary with many locations and a two-week schedule, you mostly need a fixer handling local logistics alongside a coordinator managing the wider administrative workflow.
+For a feature film, episodic series, or major commercial campaign, you need the full structure: a line producer on the global budget, a production coordinator on admin, and a Romanian fixer or shoot service firm managing everything on the ground — permits, crew payroll, gear, vendor relations, rebates records, and daily problem-solving.

 ACT 05